joshaiken/2020_Fall_6663_Password_Research/README.md

 To run this project, run the PasswordGenerator.py file.

 ## Development Plan
-1 - Test new environment w/ helloworld
+1. ~~Test new environment w/ helloworld~~

-2 - Test unit testing on new environment
+2. Test unit testing on new environment

-3 - Parse Dictionary CSV for a random...
+3. Parse Dictionary CSV for a random...

-    a - noun
+    1. noun

-    b - adverb
+    2. adverb

-    c - adjective
+    3. adjective

-4 - Output CSV of 1000 enties each of...
+4. Output CSV of 1000 enties each of...

-    a - 4 words (CamelCase)
+    1. 4 words (CamelCase)

-    b - 3 words (CamelCase)
+    2. 3 words (CamelCase)

-5 - Manually Evaluate terms for reasonableness
+5. Manually Evaluate terms for reasonableness

-6 - Implement "Coherent" structures which are allowed to be generated
+6. Implement "Coherent" structures which are allowed to be generated

-    e.g. "AdjectiveNounNounNoun" = "CorrectHorseBatteryStaple" (thanks XKCD - https://xkcd.com/936)
+    1. e.g. "AdjectiveNounNounNoun" = "CorrectHorseBatteryStaple" (thanks XKCD - https://xkcd.com/936)

-7 - Make Seperate function to query PasswordGenerator.py and retreive output
+7. Make Seperate function to query PasswordGenerator.py and retreive output

-    a - print to command line
+    1. print to command line

-    b - output to alert box
+    2. output to alert box

-    c - output to string
+    3. output to string

 ----- Minimum Usable Product for Research Purposes -----

-8 - Prompt user for WordNik API key
+8. Prompt user for WordNik API key

-9 - Get Random word from API
+9. Get Random word from API

-10 - Classify word as a "noun, adjective, adverb" or discard it
+10. Classify word as a "noun, adjective, adverb" or discard it

-11 - Generate Passwords from list
+11. Generate Passwords from list

 ## Sources & Credits
 No credits as of yet.